 The agreements become your acceptance criteria.
-And as you develop and test your features, go back to your user story and ask yourselves if you’ve satisfied your acceptance criteria or not.
+And as you develop and have to conduct many types of testing of your features, go back to your user story and ask yourselves if you’ve satisfied your acceptance criteria or not.
 Only when you fulfill them will you consider the task done.

 Create a Clear User Story